10 minutes read

 My DLBCL relapsed after CAR-T at home — what can China still offer?
 Glofitamab (China NMPA approved November 2023) is the primary option after CAR-T failure.
 Other options include a different CAR-T product, clinical trial combination drugs, etc.

 I don’t have a matched HSCT donor — can Beijing Protocol really let my parents donate?
 Yes (see Article 24).
-The core breakthrough of Beijing Protocol is enabling haploidentical (half-match) donors to perform transplant — your parents, children (100% half-matched), and siblings (50% probability of half-matching) all qualify, with outcomes comparable to matched transplant.
+The core breakthrough of Beijing Protocol is enabling haploidentical (half-match) donors to perform transplant — your parents, children (100% half-matched), and siblings (50% probability of half-matching) may be potential haploidentical donor sources, but eligibility requires HLA, health, infection and ethics screening; reported outcomes in specific studies and centers can approach those of matched transplants but cannot be generalized to all patients.

 CAR-T or HSCT — which first?
 For most r/r ALL and r/r MM patients, CAR-T first to achieve deep remission, then bridge to HSCT consolidation is currently the optimal strategy.
 Specific sequencing requires MDT evaluation.